cplankey/serverlessops-workshops/02-architecture/01-asynchronous-event-driven/README.md

 In this module we'll cover event driven architecture and asynchronous service communication.
 We'll do this by refactoring the _wild-rydes-ride-record_ service to support an event driven architecture in addition to its microservice web request architecture.

-Additionally, we'll revisit service discovery between services by introducing AWS Systems Manager Paramater Store (SSM).
+Additionally, we'll revisit service discovery between services by introducing AWS Systems Manager Parameter Store (SSM).

 ## Goals and Objectives